nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 ### LegalEntityIdentityvLEICredential Credentials

-The SATP Messages in row 1 of {{tbl-satp-vlei-roles}} SHALL be a LegalEntityvLEICredential as defined by the [LEvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-vLEI-credential.json) schema.
+The SATP Messages in row 1 of {{tbl-satp-entity}} is a LegalEntityvLEICredential as defined by the [LEvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-vLEI-credential.json) schema.

 These messages are realized using a Legal Entity vLEI Credential (LEvLEIC) because these message identify legal entities.
 Gateway owner identities area form of legal entity as they identify the owner of a gateway rather than the gateway itself.

 ### LegalEntityEngagementContextRolevLEICredential Credentials

-The SATP Messages in row 2 of {{tbl-satp-vlei-roles}} SHALL be a LegalEntityEngagementContextRolevLEICredential as defined by the [LEECRvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-engagement-context-role-vLEI-credential.json) schema.
+The SATP Messages in row 3 of {{tbl-satp-entity}} is a LegalEntityEngagementContextRolevLEICredential as defined by the [LEECRvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-engagement-context-role-vLEI-credential.json) schema.

 These messages are realized using a LEECRvLEIC because they identify the gateways and hosts within the respective networks involved in transferring digital assets.

+### Other vLEI Deployment Considerations

+SATP deployments could utilize other vLEI roles.
+For example, an ECR role might be defined for a SATP Gateway Operations Manager or Network Administrator.
+See row 3 {{tbl-satp-entity}}.
+Although SATP Stage 1 messages don't directly refer to ECR credentials, the credentials referenced could link to ECR credentials which in turn link to ECRA credentials etc...

-### Key Structures
+## Key Structures

 Keys embedded in hardware or firmware may not easily be converted to an interoperablel format, hence support for multiple key formats ensures the SATP protocols can be implemented by a wide variety of systems.